 Player: You're going to die in here!

-Final Fantasy XIII: After capturing Vanille and Sazh in Nautilus, Jihl Nabaat coolly quips;
+- Final Fantasy XIII: After capturing Vanille and Sazh in Nautilus, Jihl Nabaat coolly quips;

 "Take care with those.
-For every task, there is a perfect tool"
+For every task, there is a perfect tool."

-Much later, Galenth Dysley (after killing her, and every other human in the room) has this exchange;
+- Much later, Galenth Dysley (after killing her, and every other human in the room) has this exchange;

-Snow: Dysley, you monster!
+Snow: Monster!
 People aren't yours to use!